bjhiltbrand/drone_mobile_home_assistant/README.md

 - Password (DroneMobile)
 - Units (Imperial or Metric.
 The default is Imperial [MPH, miles, farenheit])
 - Update Interval (In Minutes)
+- Whether or not you want to send lock commands regardless of what state they are already reporting to be in (default is unchecked, or false)

 ## Usage
 Your car must have a DroneMobile Remote Start system installed (from Firstech, Compustar, etc.) and you must be subscribed to a DroneMobile Plan.